Well-Posedness of Second-Order Uniformly Elliptic PDEs with Neumann Conditions: Introduction

 where $f \in C^{0, \alpha} (\bar \Omega),$ $g \in C^{1, \alpha} (\bar \Omega),$ and $\vn : \partial \Omega \to \bR^d$ is the outward normal unit vector of $\partial \Omega.$ Throughout this note, we assume that $A = (a^{ij}) : \bar \Omega \to \bR^{d \times d}$ is a matrix valued function that satisfies $a^{ij} \in C^{1, \alpha} (\bar \Omega)$ and is uniformly elliptic, i.e., there exists $\lambda > 0$ such that $v^\prime A (x) v \geq \lambda$ for $x \in \Omega$ and $v \in \bR^d$ with $\norm{v} = 1.$ The symmetric part of $A$ defined as $A_S \coloneqq (A + A^\prime) / 2$ admits the eigendecomposition $A_S = \sum_i \lambda_i q_i q_i^\prime,$ where $\lambda_i \geq \lambda > 0$ and $q_i$ forms an orthogonal basis of $\bR^d.$

-Although the PDE (\ref{eq:main-pde}) is common, its well-posedness is not explicitly stated in the literature. \cite{nardi2015schauder} proves the existence and uniqueness and obtains a Schauder estimate for the Laplace operator, i.e., the case of $A = I.$ We extend the ideas of \cite{nardi2015schauder} to second-order uniformly elliptic PDEs in divergence form.
+The PDE (\ref{eq:main-pde}) arises ubiquitously in applied science fields, including thermodynamics \cite{carslaw1959heat}, image processing \cite{weickert1998anisotropic}, and control theory \cite{sokolowski1992introduction}.
+Its well-posedness is well known among experts but has not been explicitly stated in the literature, whereas results for second-order elliptic PDEs with Dirichlet and oblique boundary conditions are readily available in standard textbooks such as \cite{gilbarg1977elliptic}.
+For the Laplace operator, i.e., the case of $A = I$, \cite{nardi2015schauder} establishes existence and uniqueness and derives a Schauder estimate.
+In this note, we aim to provide an elementary proof of these results for second-order uniformly elliptic PDEs in divergence form, by extending the ideas developed by \cite{nardi2015schauder}.